 Barnes & Noble at DBU occupies the first floor of Henry Blackaby Hall and is the official University bookstore.
 Barnes & Noble features a curriculum resource center where students can purchase textbooks and educational support materials.
 Additionally, the bookstore features a varsity collegiate retail section providing students with the latest athletic team apparel and institutionally-branded gift items.
 Barnes & Noble is equipped with shipping and receiving capabilities to serve DBU’s growing online student population, and numerous point-of-service registers to provide service to students and campus community patrons.

 STUDENTS WITH DISABILITIES

 The Dallas Baptist University Counseling Center exists to promote the mental health and well-being of currently enrolled DBU students by providing quality Christian counseling services that enhance healthy emotional, psychological, and spiritual development.
 Through DBU's Student Counseling Center, individual, group, premarital, and couples counseling are available on a limited basis to address any issues or concerns that DBU students may have.
-These counseling services are provided free to DBU students currently taking classes as well as faculty and staff.
-All counseling will be provided or supervised by a licensed professional.
+All counseling services are provided by fully licensed professionals or under the supervision of a fully licensed professional.

 The confidentiality of counseling records will be maintained in accordance with the Family Educational Rights and Privacy Act (FERPA).
 FERPA permits disclosure of such records to third parties under circumstances described by law and in the University’s FERPA policy.
 A copy of the policy is available for inspection and review in the Office of Student Affairs, Registrar’s Office, and Student Handbook.